mkaerger/hector/README.md

 hector
 ======

-A tokenizer for credit cards.
+A tokenizer for credit cards written in C++.

 Daemon